 Play the string without fretting any notes and look at the tuner and watch what happens.
 For standard tuning the note you’re seeking is A. The clip-on tuner will show the A note and provide some kind of visual aid to show whether the note is flat (too low) or sharp (too high).
 It usually takes the form of a needle, or sometimes a series of bars.

 If your tuner shows the note A but the needle is to the left, you need to twist the tuning peg so that it tightens the string.
 If it shows the note A but the needle is to the right then turn the tuning peg so that it loosens the string.
 Watch the tuner as you do this and adjust accordingly.
 Once you get the needle/marker in the middle (and sometimes a green light), you’re done – move up to the next string.

 You then need to repeat this process for all the strings.
 Starting at the bottom string and working up the final notes should be A, E, C and G.

 Even if you’ve got a clip on tuner I’d highly recommend grabbing an app for your smartphone (assuming you have one).
 You never know when someone will hand you a uke and ask you to bust out a tune, funnily enough people are never that impressed when you tell them you can’t as you don’t have your tuner with you.
-The one I use is simply called Ukulele Chromatic Tuner and it cost 79p.
-I believe there are free ones available also.

 The difference between a smartphone tuner app and the clip-on tuner is that the smartphone app uses your phone’s microphone and not vibrations.
 This means its a good idea to get your phone as close to you ukulele as you can.
 Aside from this the tuning process is exactly the same as above.